College Planning: A Year-by-Year Guide for Families

 Fall Semester

-• Get serious.
+- Get serious.
 Help your child understand that this is when their GPA starts to matter.
-Before this, they could not study a lick.
+Before this, it was simply an academic dress rehearsal.
 Starting now, their grades will have a real impact on their college options.

 Spring Semester